 United States, and so there are a lot of social justice aspects that go into the art," La Fetra said.
-"There are pieces that show the Indigit, as far as meaning goes."
+"There are pieces that show the Indigenous customs, but it also has some social justice things built into

-The class curriculum explores the work of Jaune Quick-to-See Smith, a citizen of the Confederated Salish and Kootenai Nation.
+The class curriculum explores the work of Jaune Quick-to-See Smith, a citizen of the Confederated Salish and Kootenai tribes.